maniman303/FrostyToolsuite/Guide.md

 (Should be set to `native,builtin`)

-3.Run `taskmgr` inside the wineprefix
+3.Run `taskmgr` inside the wineprefix (it doesn't actually have to be inside the same prefix)

+(Just do `umu-run FrostyModManager.exe` if you're having issues with regular wine)

 4.Select the .exe for the fmm gw1 linux build